Chair Yoga - How to Teach Yoga for Restricted Mobility

 • As a teacher, it is important to have a lot of patience.
 When you are teaching yoga in elderly’s homes or community centers, the people may talk during class.
 They may also need more time to understand your instructions if they have cognitive disabilities.

-How to Teach Chair Yoga or Yoga with a Chair
+How to Teach Chair Yoga for All Mobility Levels

 Start with some adjusted breathing exercises: